Microsoft Office Alternatives

 This is the suite our webmaster uses and recommends.

-Over 163 templates & template sets are available.
+100's of templates & extensions are available for LibreOffice.
 You can find similar sites with Google.

 Wikipedia has more information on the history of Open Office.org.